ktraw2/SplatBot/README.md

 # SplatBot
-A bot to streamline the creation of queues for playing Splatoon.
+A Discord bot to streamline the creation of queues for playing Splatoon.